 Manufacturers are now using digital manufacturing software to integrate Industry 4.0 technology in their operations.
 This enables them to go paperless on their shop floor and to improve their manufacturing processes.

 However, a Manufacturing Execution System (MES) can be a significant capital expenditure.
-So, how do you justify this and how does an MES give Return on Investment (ROI)?
+So, how do you justify this?

 Here are the benefits based on the experiences of manufacturers who have implemented an MES in the past few years.